 Japan faces two major challenges: a need for economic growth and a shortage of labor.
 A lack of workers and consumers are causing demographic issues in Japan, which has one of the oldest populations in the world.

-But Japanese firms have finally responded to Abe’s efforts in stimulating the economy, which has stagnated these last two decades.
+But Japanese businesses finally responded to Abe’s efforts in stimulating the economy, which has stagnated these last two decades.

 A solution Japan seems to have embraced is the use of humanoid robots for factories, complementing the shortage of human workers.
 Glory Ltd, a developer and manufacturer of money handling machines and systems, is in the vanguard of this investment trend in robotics and automation.

-Glory invested about 7.4 million yen (US$60,000) in 19 robots.
-They have eye-like sensors and arms to assemble made-to-order change dispensers, and work with the other 370 human workers.
+Glory invested about 7.4 million yen (US$60,000) in 19 robots with eye-like sensors and arms which assemble made-to-order change dispensers.
+They work with the other 370 human employees.

 “They aren’t human.
 But it’s as if I’m working with colleagues who do their work very well,” said one of the workers who has been there for four years.

-“We’re seeing companies spend more to enhance their productivity or renovate equipment,” said Ko Nakayama, head of the Bank of Japan’s economic statistics division.
-Their survey on Wednesday also showed Japanese companies plan to boost capital expenditure to the fastest pace in a decade.
+“We’re seeing companies spend more to enhance their productivity or renovate equipment,” said Ko Nakayama, head of economic statistics at the Bank of Japan.
+Their survey also showed Japanese companies plan to boost capital expenditure to the fastest pace in over a decade.

 Manufacturers are also preparing to catch the wave.
 Industrial robot makers Fanuc Corp and Sony announced spending worth 130 billion yen and 210 billion yen respectively to boost their production.